 The Politics of Nomination

 It is not a simple matter for the president to make a Supreme Court appointment.
-Many factors can influence the choice, and the consequences for the president and his or her political party can be dramatic even if the nominee is approved.
+Many factors can influence the choice, and the consequences for the president and their political party can be dramatic even if the nominee is approved.

-First, the president and his advisors must consider the qualifications of the candidates.
+First, the president and their advisers must consider the qualifications of the candidates.
 In recent decades, almost all nominees have been federal judges.
 However, there is no rule that requires this.
 Even looking beyond the ranks of federal judges, the list of candidates who are both qualified and likely to accept the nomination may not be extremely long.

 The factor that draws the most political and media attention is the ideology of the nominee.
-The president wants to appoint someone who agrees with his or her views.
+The president wants to appoint someone who agrees with their views.
 A president who opposes abortion would want a justice who shares that opposition.
-A president in favor of legalizing gay marriage would want someone who shares that viewpoint.
-However, there are a lot of issues to worry about, and it is nearly impossible to find a candidate that is a "perfect fit" on all of them.
+However, there are a lot of issues to worry about, and it is nearly impossible to find a candidate who is a "perfect fit" on all of them.

 The president's popularity with the public is an important factor.
 If the president has low popularity, or popularity is evenly split, then pushing through a nominee with views that are perceived as "outside the mainstream" can galvanize opposition to the president and his party, leading to potential defeats in upcoming elections.
-This also explains why nominees who are named closer to an upcoming election tend to be more moderate -- the president doesn't want to anger the public (Yalof, pg.
-6).
+This also explains why nominees who are named closer to an upcoming election tend to be more moderate — the president doesn't want to anger the public [source: Yalof].

 Still, as we'll find out in the next section, there's no guarantee that the judges the president does appoint will vote the way he or she thinks they will.

 Although the president appoints the justice, there is no political loyalty owed to the president.
-The Supreme Court is equal in power to the Executive branch.
+The Supreme Court is equal in power to the executive branch.
 The job of the justices is to weigh the law against the rights guaranteed by the Constitution, not to support any one political ideology.
 Obviously, the personal opinions of the justices come into play, and in many cases, these coincide with those of the president.
-When that happens, the president gets exactly what he or she intended -- a Supreme Court justice that supports his doctrines and beliefs.
+When that happens, the president gets exactly what he or she intended — a Supreme Court justice who supports the president's doctrines and beliefs.

 Perhaps the best example of judicial independence occurred during the Watergate scandal.
 The Supreme Court decided that President Nixon had to turn over his White House audio recordings to investigators, discarding his contention that executive privilege should allow him to keep the tapes private.
 Three of the justices who sided against Nixon had been appointed by him.

-For more information on Supreme Court appointments and related topics, check out the links on the next page.
+For more information on Supreme Court appointments and related topics, check out the links that follow.